ginstrom/galaxy-conquest-game/docs/configuration.md

 To modify the configuration:

-1. Open `config.toml` in a text editor.
+1. Open `config/prefs.toml` in a text editor.
 2. Change the desired settings.
 3. Save the file.
 4. Restart the game for the changes to take effect.

+For detailed instructions on modifying configuration files, see the README.md file in the `config/` directory.

 ## Configuration API